greg-raven/Impeachment-Chronicles/_posts/2022-04-29-you-cannot-reason-with-a-trump-supporter.md

 ---
-title: 'You cannot reason with a Trump supporter'
+title: "You cannot reason with a Trump supporter"
 layout: post
 author:
 - Rob Reiner